mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 * **First reply time:** The duration between ticket creation and the first public agent reply on the ticket.

-* **Next reply time:** The duration between ticket's first reply time and next reply time.
+* **Next reply time:** The duration between ticket's first reply time and next reply time, unless otherwise communicated.

 ##### SLA's